fidian/nestedtext/README.md

 # NestedText

-Please see https://nestedtext.org/ for more information about this format.
+Please see [NestedText] for more information about this format.

-In brief, it allows software to have data stored as text, similar to YAML and JSON, but without the abiguity and quoting that's necessary with either one of those.
+In brief, it allows software to have data stored as text, similar to YAML and JSON, but without the ambiguity and quoting that's necessary with either one of those.

 Here's a short example.